The Vancouver Expedition 1791-5

 The long voyage home now began.
 Mexico was left behind in December 1794 and the Galapagos Islands were visited in early February 1795, but at about the same time scurvy broke out aboard the Discovery, and on 25 March the two vessels anchored in Valparaiso to recuperate and take on fresh supplies.
 Vancouver’s original orders had included a clause that he should not visit any Spanish territories, but as well as her crew’s sickness the Discovery’s mainmast was in such a poor condition that he had little choice.
 As it happened, the captain-general, Don Ambrosio O’Higgins, accorded the British every courtesy, but it was not until 7 May that the Discovery was able to sail, with the recoverable parts of her rotten mainyard having been fished to a spare topsail yard in order to form a new mainyard.

 By 2 July the Discovery and Chatham were at St. Helena following a rough passage around Cape Horn that had seen them separate once more, and upon learning that Britain was at war they fortuitously shared in the capture of a Dutch East Indiaman.
 The Chatham soon set sail again, on 12 July, to join a convoy that was congregating at Brazil, and the Discovery departed four days later to make her own way north.
-On 21 August she providentially fell in with a convoy that had left St. Helena at the beginning of that month under the escort of the Sceptre 64, Captain William Essington, and this carried her to the River Shannon in Ireland where Vancouver left his ship to travel overland to England, arriving at the Admiralty on 18 September.
+On 21 August she providentially fell in with a convoy that had left St. Helena in July under the escort of the Sceptre 64, Captain William Essington, and this carried her to the River Shannon in Ireland where Vancouver left his ship to travel overland to England, arriving at the Admiralty on 18 September.
 A month later, on 17 October, the Chatham reached England, and three days after her happy return the Discovery came into the Thames under the command of Lieutenant Baker.

 Despite the success of the expedition in terms of the exploration undertaken, it had not been without its difficulties.
 Vancouver’s excessive use of flogging as a means of maintaining discipline might well have resulted in him suffering the fate of Captain William Bligh of the Bounty if his crew had been so disposed, whilst his failure to earn his men’s respect had resulted in their ignoring his guidance regarding nutrition, and had led to the subsequent outbreak of scurvy.
 Continuing in poor health after his arrival home he suffered the ‘Caneing in Conduit Street’ at the hands of the erratic Lord Camelford in September 1796, and in general suffered the wrath of the hugely influential Pitt family for his earlier treatment of Camelford, and for his inability to conclude the negotiations with the Spanish in Nookta Sound.